cloudfoundry/uaa/README.md

 With all apps deployed into a running server on port 8080 the tests will include integration tests (a check is done before each test that the app is running).
-You can deploy them in your IDE or using the command line with `mvn tomcat:deploy`.
+You can deploy them in your IDE or using the command line with `mvn tomcat:run`.

-For individual modules you can also run integration tests from the command line in one go with
+For individual modules, or for the whole project, you can also run integration tests from the command line in one go with

-    $ mvn tomcat:run -Dmaven.tomcat.fork=true test
+    $ mvn integration-test

 (This might require an initial `mvn install` from the parent directory to get the wars in your local repo first.)